projectcaluma/caluma/README.md

 This decorator allows for caching the data based on the DataSource name.

 Django's cache framework is used, so you can also implement your own caching logic.
-When doing so it's, advisable to use the `data_source_` prefix for the key in order to avoid conflicts.
+When doing so, it is advisable to use the `data_source_` prefix for the key in order to avoid conflicts.

 #### Some valid examples